On the Harpeth Hall stage, girls find their voice and share their stories.

 In the middle school, creative expression is a wonderful way to build self-confidence.
 Theatre and speech courses give students the opportunity to explore basic communication and presentation skills.
 Classes are designed to allow students to practice self-expression in a space where they feel challenged, yet safe and encouraged.

-In the upper school, students further their studies through courses in acting, improvised theatre, and directing.
-Outside of the classroom, The Harpeth Hall Playmakers club gives students the opportunity to perform on stage or in creative technical capacities.
+In the upper school, students further their studies through specialized courses in acting, directing, musical theatre, and technical stagecraft.
+Outside the classroom, the Mainstage theatre season at Harpeth Hall allows students to utilize these theatrical skills in a wide range of productions for public audiences.

 Clue, Spring 2022